 Okay, now we need us some news.
-If you happen to have a Google Account (e.g., Gmail), head to https://news.google.com/ and click the gear icon at top-right.
-Below the icon should appear Personalize Google News, below which is Advanced.
+If you happen to have a Google Account (e.g., Gmail), head to https://news.google.com/ and click the Personalize button at top-right.
+Below the icon should appear Personalize Google News, down below which is Advanced.
 Click the latter, and Add a local section should appear at right.
-Input, say, Cambridge, Massachusetts into that box, then click Add.
-You should find yourself at the URL below?
+Input, say, Cambridge, Massachusetts or New Haven, Connecticut into that box, then click Add.
+You should find yourself at either of the URLs below?